-<prefix>_drupal62) (Refer to Add a MySQL database to a website or domain).
+<prefix>_drupal62) For more information, see Add a MySQL database to a website or domain).

 - Note the database information a) database name b) user name c) password d) hostname (not localhost) for use during the Drupal installation.

-- With this, Cloud Sites specific steps are complete.
-We can get started with the installation of Drupal.
+With the preivous steps completed, the Cloud Sites specific steps are complete.
+The following steps start the process of installing Drupal.

-- Duplicate/copy default.settings.php to settings.php in the /sites/default and ensure write permissions on settings.php
+settings.phpin the /sites/default and ensure write permissions on

-- Select the language to complete the install and run the application.
+- Select the language in which to complete the install and run the application.

 - Make any necessary changes after the install script has checked permissions on the /sites/default directory.

-- Enter database connection information by clicking on the Advanced Options link and changing the Database Host field from “localhost” to the appropriate database hostname.
+- Click Advanced Options and enter database connection information for the Database Host field from “localhost” to the appropriate database hostname.
 Drupal will now create the required tables for the site’s database.

 - Provide details concerning the site and admin account.
 Click the Save & Continue button.